Argon compounds: Argon dinitrogen cation

-In the process of photodissociation, it is three times more likely to yield Ar^{+} + N_{2} compared to Ar + N_{2}^{+}.
+In the process of photodissociation, it is three times more likely to yield Ar+ + N2 compared to Ar + N_{2}+.

-ArHN_{2}^{+}
+ArHN_{2}+

-ArHN_{2}^{+} has been produced in a supersonic jet expansion of gas and detected by Fourier transform microwave spectroscopy.
-The molecule is linear, with the atoms in the order Ar−H−N−N. The Ar−H distance is 1.864 Å. There is a stronger bond between hydrogen and argon than in ArHCO^{+}.
+ArHN_{2}+ has been produced in a supersonic jet expansion of gas and detected by Fourier transform microwave spectroscopy.
+The molecule is linear, with the atoms in the order Ar−H−N−N. The Ar−H distance is 1.864 Å. There is a stronger bond between hydrogen and argon than in ArHCO+.

 The molecule is made by the following reaction: